-If you’ve spent any time browsing SEO topics on social media today, you’ve likely encountered ripples of Google’s latest November 2021 Core Update, such as algorithm trackers sharing graphs showing fluctuations or backlash against drastic changes in the SERPs from furious site owners.
+If you’ve spent any time browsing SEO topics on social media over the last few days, you’ve likely encountered ripples of Google’s latest March 2023 Core Update, such as algorithm trackers sharing graphs showing fluctuations or backlash against drastic changes in the SERPs from stressed marketing teams and frustrated site owners.

-The November 2021 Update is a classic “broad core update” – a global update not specific to any region, language, or website category.
-Not you specifically!
+The March 2023 Broad Core Update is a classic “broad core update” – a global update not specific to any region, language, or website category.
+Not you specifically.
 The goal behind updates like these is that Google gets better at assessing content and determining what pages serve the best answers to searchers’ queries.
-These changes may result in boosting pages that were previously under-rewarded which means some websites may face drops, while other ones will experience gains in their traffic.
+These changes may result in boosting pages that were previously under-rewarded, which means some websites may face drops while others will experience gains in their traffic.

 “What have I done wrong?”